quelhasu/tourism-api/README.md

 }
 ```

-## Info available for regional request
+## Info available for clustering request

 |                    |                                                     |
 | ------------------ | --------------------------------------------------- |